danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Exercise in class

 1. Tinkering
-- modify the numbers, colors.
+- modify the different values to understand the function/syntax
 - add more features/behaviors to the game such as

 2. Discussion in groups: